We specialise in personal injury claims on behalf of injured people, and nothing else.

 Since 2010, claims following road accidents below a certain level (currently £25,000) have been dealt with using an online 'portal'.
 This aims to speed up the claims process for cases where the defendant's insurers admit liability.

-New government changes due in 2021 aim to reduce the number of compensation claims for whiplash and other more minor injuries by reducing compensation levels.
-They also encourage accident victims to deal directly with defendants' insurers without using solicitors.
+Further changes in 2021 aimed to reduce the number of compensation claims for whiplash and other more minor injuries by reducing compensation levels.
+They also encourage accident victims to deal directly with defendants' insurers, without using solicitors, by no longer requiring insurers to pay towards solicitors' costs as part of most whiplash claims.

 Our experience is that insurers are keen to look for reasons either to refuse claims, or to offer settlements for less than their true value.
 How does an someone without a good lawyer know whether an insurer's reasons for refusing a claim, or making a particular settlement offer, are fair?
 We will continue to support road accident victims, working with you so you have an expert on your side, fighting your corner.